Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 	controller.addFeedButton(20,90);
 ```

-It's recommended to use KIDOZ's default button - the `Feed Button` which is a custom animatable button.
+It's recommended to use KIDOZ default button - the `Feed Button` which is a customizable animatable button.

 #KIDOZ Banner (Android only)
 <a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/sdk_banner_preview.png" align="right" height="80" width="445" ></a>